TommyT0mmY/FireFighter-plugin/README.md

-# Bukkit-Projects
+# FireFighter plugin
-Source code of my public Bukkit plugins
+Source code of my public Bukkit plugin FireFighter

 Feel free to report problems or advices, I'm always ready to learn how to improve.